Harry Whittington: Political and government service

 Whittington is cited as a critical figure behind Texas' shift from being dominated by the Democratic Party to the Republican Party in the latter half of the 20th century.
 Though his parents were Democrats, Whittington, attracted to the Republican party's ideals of smaller government and lower taxes, aligned himself more with the GOP.
 After graduating from the University of Texas at Austin, he entered into state Republican circles.
 He managed John Tower's successful 1961 run for the US Senate in Texas, the first successful Republican bid in the state since Reconstruction.
 He also accompanied future president George H. W. Bush in his failed 1964 bid to become a US Senator for Texas, and financially backed his son, future president George W. Bush, in his 2000 and 2004 election campaigns.

 Over the years, Whittington had been appointed to several committees and commissions, including the Office of Patient Protection Executive Committee (a committee formed by the governor of Texas to ensure the rights of patients), the Texas Public Finance Authority Board, and the Texas Department of Corrections.
 In the 1980s, as an appointee of Gov. Bill Clements to the Texas Corrections Board, he was instrumental in bringing about reforms necessary for Texas to comply with a federal court order that found the state's treatment of its prisoners unconstitutional.
 Whittington was named presiding officer of the Texas Funeral Service Commission after a major shakeup of the agency in 1999.
 He was appointed by then-Texas Governor George W. Bush and re-appointed in 2002 by Governor Rick Perry.

 Legal cases and land dispute

 In 1959, Whittington challenged Austin's involvement in the controversial Federal Urban Renewal Program which enabled the government to seize the property of low-income residents.
 Following a city council election, Whittington contested the vote in court and after a ten day trial, the election was deemed void by a judge due to the high number of disqualified votes.
 In 1984, he also legally contested the city over its attempt to enforce invalid ordinances against various downtown properties he owned.

 In 2000, Whittington began fighting a legal case involving the eminent domain seizure of a city block of property he owned in Austin.
-In 2013, after various court proceedings, a Texas district court awarded the title of the property to the city of Austin and ordered the city to pay Whittington $10,500,000 in compensation for the property.
+In 2013, after various court proceedings, a Texas district court awarded the title of the property to the city of Austin and ordered the city to pay Whittington $10,500,000 in compensation for the property, which is now a parking garage for the Austin Convention Center.